 Our inventory of used solvent has fluctuated and it may continue to fluctuate.
 If we are unable to sell our reuse inventory, we may be required to write down the value of the inventory, and we may incur additional costs for storage and/or disposal which would adversely impact our operating results.
-In addition, while we sold enough used solvent to satisfy speculative accumulation requirements of the EPA for fiscal 2018 and prior years, we may not in future years.
+In addition, while we sold enough used solvent to satisfy speculative accumulation requirements of the EPA for fiscal 2019 and prior years, we may not be able to do so in future years.